EE274 (Fall 25): Homework-3

 [10 points] Let's try to understand the compression results above a bit better:

-using its empirical 0-order distribution (i.e. just the symbol counts)? - Notice that the empirical entropy of
+input_datausing its empirical 0-order distribution (i.e. just the symbol counts)? - Notice that the empirical entropy of

-).
+input_datais almost the same as that ofbwt_data = BWT(input_data).
+In fact the empirical entropy ofbwt_datais slightly higher than that ofinput_data(4.1325 vs 4.1322).
 Justify why is this the case. - Notice that empirical entropy of

-).
+mtf_bwt_data = MTF(BWT(input_data))is much lower than that of theinput_data(2.8649vs4.1322).
 Can you think of why this is the case? - Based on the numbers you have, describe a compression scheme which achieves average codelength of approximately

-?.
+~2.87 bits/symbolon theinput_data.
 You don't need to implement this compressor, but ensure you clearly describe the steps involved in encoding and decoding.
 You are free to use any compressors you have learnt in the class.

 Feel free to experiment with the test functions, to print transformed data or to build better intuition with custom examples.
 Please include any relevant outputs in your submission which you found useful to answer these questions.